fiardiel/eshop/README.md

 the integration process, my app continuously deploys the current version of the app based on the repository, which met the definition of CD.

+## Module 3
+### Reflection
+1. I have implemented SRP, DIP, and OCP, and LSP.
+   - DIP is short for Dependencies Inversion Principle which suggests that higher-level modules should not rely on concrete implementations of the lower-level module, rather both of them should depend on abstraction.
+I used this principle on the services to rely on the abstraction of the repository instead of using the concrete implementation
+   - SRP (short for Single Responsibility Principle) suggest that a class should only have a single responsibility.
+In this case, an example would be having 3 controllers, `CarController`, `HomeController`, and `ProductController`, which have 3 different functionalities.
+   - LSP (short for Liskov Substitution Principle)